Limiting beliefs and history. During the late Medieval period (around 15th to 17th century) a weird psychiatric disorder swept through Europe.

 For other people may work but in my case___

 This hasn’t worked in the past and will not work now because____

-After being aware of those beliefs that are not true, you need to create new beliefs.
-Choose your new beliefs carefully because those beliefs will manifest into your life.
+After identifying your limiting beliefs, you need to create new beliefs.
+Choose your new beliefs carefully because those beliefs will manifest in your life.

 After doing this re-framing of beliefs and you have your new empowering and positive ones, start acting as if.
 Start acting and behaving like you are this new person that has all these beliefs inside of him.
 It might be hard and awkward at the beginning, it might take weeks or even months, but with your dedication and consistency, you will get there.

 This is something we all have to do constant work on.